ikeawesom/ArtGen/README.md

 This should be locally hosted on `http://localhost:3000`.

 All static media is managed in the `public` dir.
 You can easily add more content by uploading them directly in GitHub.
 The `app` dir includes the general pages of the website.
-Within the recursive `(public)` dirs, `page.tsx` is the main HTML body of each page.
+Within its recursive dirs, `page.tsx` is the main HTML body of each page.
+Where necessary `layout.tsx` can be added to create general layouts for all of the `page.tsx` within that dir.

-When editing, make sure to utilise `components` onto the page as much as possible instead of flooding the page with plain HTML.
+When editing, make sure to utilise `components` onto the `page.tsx` as much as possible instead of flooding the page with plain HTML.
 This is to improve readability and promote code reusability for other developers as well.

 <b>Important:</b> Firebase will not allow access to the backend services due to undisclosed environment variables.
+Avoid modifying the backend Typescript files (i.e. `firebase/config.js`, `firebase/auth/*`, etc.)

 ## Developing Basic Components